AzadehJafariML/AzadehJafariML/README.md

 ---

-As an engineer, I **build**, not just analyze.
-Across a Ph.D. in computational neuroscience and ~3 years in medical device R&D, I have architected custom ML and deep learning models, written Python/Matlab control codes and built the hardware that acquires the data, and shipped reproducible, end to end pipelines for multimodal medical data analysis, especifically medical images (MRI) .
+As an engineer, I specifically **build** systems, not just analyze.
+During my research and industry experience, I have worked across nearly every layer of the biomedical AI system lifecycle.
+My work has started with hardware design for data collection and the development of acquisition protocols, then progressed to building pipelines for multimodal biomedical data analysis, including fit-for-purpose ML and deep learning model training and fine-tuning, rigorous validation, and more recently, the design of agentic AI systems to automate and coordinate these workflows autonomously.
+Throughout my experience, the reliability and reproducibility of the overall workflow have mattered as much as the performance of the model itself

-My training runs **electrical & electronics engineering** (B.Sc.) → **biomedical engineering- medical data engineering** (M.Sc.) → **computational neuroscience** (Ph.D.), so I am equally at home with the model, the data pipeline, and the signal it came from.
+My training runs **electrical & electronics engineering** (B.Sc.) → **biomedical engineering- medical data engineering** (M.Sc.) → **computational neuroscience** (Ph.D.), so I am equally at home with the technical knowledge, the data pipeline, and the science behind biomedical data.

-I am now focused on **AI/ML frameworks in healthcare**, and actively building toward **agentic AI systems** in this domain which can elevate healthcare production and patient experience.
+I am now focused on **AI/ML frameworks in healthcare applications**, and actively building toward **agentic AI systems** in this domain which can elevate healthcare production and patient experience.

 ## What I bring